5 (British TV channel): 2008–2011

-On 6 October 2008 at 9pm, Five aired a new look, replacing the lower-case "five" logo with an upper-case "FIVE" in a circle occasionally with pink, turquoise and purple light effects.
-The rebrand was conducted by DixonBaxi, and according to them, the new look was "more vocal, expressive and creative."
-The relaunch included a mix of live action and CGI idents; some of these included supermarket trolleys, the Food Chain, Invisible Superheroes and Drawings.
+On 6 October 2008 at 9 pm, Five launched and aired a new look, replacing the lower-case "five" logo with an upper-case "FIVE" in a circle occasionally with pink, turquoise and purple light effects.
+The rebrand was conducted by DixonBaxi, and according to them, the new look was "more vocal, expressive and creative".
+The relaunch included a mix of live-action and CGI idents; some of these included supermarket trolleys used as an accordion, the Food Chain, Invisible Superheroes and Drawings.

-The look was refreshed in July 2009, making the logo notably larger.
+The look was refreshed in July 2009, making the logo notably larger, and the circle becoming red.
 As part of the refresh, special idents were made for popular shows such as The Mentalist, Paul Merton in Europe, CSI: Crime Scene Investigation, The Gadget Show and FlashForward with the 2008 set being withdrawn except for the 'news safe' CGI idents.
 In February 2010, an additional ident was introduced, featuring a CGI aurora forming the logo tilted on its side.
 This was used at closedown and, sometimes, before news bulletins.

 2011–2016

 After the takeover by Richard Desmond's Northern & Shell, major changes and considerable financial investment were promised by the new owners, alongside a return to the 'Channel 5' moniker.

 In October 2010, Desmond revealed the station's new look and confirmed its official on-screen identity as "Channel 5" during a press launch.
 Desmond promoted these changes in his tabloid newspapers, the Daily Express and Daily Star.
 There is also cross-promotion between Northern & Shell's newspaper and magazine titles with their websites promoted on the Channel 5 website.
 In 2010, afternoon movies on Channel 5 were sponsored by the Daily Express.

-The new logo for Channel 5 replaced the "FIVE" logo on 14 February 2011.
-The logo is a "5" in a red circle; the extended version of the logo has the word "CHANNEL" in upper case font to its left.
-The launch DOG revived the "5" motif, originally as a transparent '5' cutout in a bright grey circle.
+As for the logo, the red circle was retained, however, the word "FIVE" was replaced with the numeral "5".
+The extended version of the logo has the word "CHANNEL" in upper case font to its left.
+The DOG revived the "5" motif, originally as a transparent '5' cutout in a bright grey circle.
 From 18 February 2011, the DOG was modified to a white semi-transparent '5' on a faint grey circle.
 The DOG was later returned to the transparent '5' cutout in a bright grey circle.
 On 5 March 2013, the DOG was moved into the 16:9 safe area, along with the rest of their channels.